Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

 # DevOps Website Solution

-*Demonstration of how to create a website using a Network File System (NFS) for a shared storage solution and Logical Volume Management (LVM) to manage disk storage.
-The source code used on this project was retrieved from darey.io.*
+*Demonstration of how to create a website using a Network File System (NFS) for a shared storage solution and Logical Volume Management (LVM) to manage disk storage.*

 *We will implement a DevOps website solution that consists of 4 projects (This one is project 1):*